sabajamalian/bradley_cs210/lab13_instructions.md

 # **Lab 13: BST vs. Red-Black Tree Performance Comparison**

 In this lab, you'll investigate the performance differences between a **Binary Search Tree (BST)** and a **Red-Black Tree (RBT)** by inserting and searching a large dataset of contact names.
-You'll use a provided dataset of 100,000 randomly generated fake contact names and phone numbers, and implement insertions and lookups in both trees.
+You'll use a provided dataset of 100,000 contacts and implement insertions and lookups in both trees.
 The goal is to observe the performance gap between a simple BST and a self-balancing Red-Black Tree.

 ---